dinhbrandon/friendforge/README.md

 ## How to complete the initial deploy

+There will be further guidance on completing the initial deployment, but it just consists of these steps:

 - setup Heroku account and app
-- setup CI/CD variables in GitLab
+- setup 2 CI/CD variables in GitLab
 - push to main